fission/fission.io/content/en/blog/custom-metrics-autoscaling-new-deploy.md

 ## Conclusion

 By now you would have understood how to provide custom metrics to the HPA.
-You can now try this with other softwares.
-In the latest version of fission, we have added quite a few metrics.
-You can try using these metrics with the new deploy functions.
+You can try exposing other kafka metrics through the prometheus adapter.
+In the latest version of fission, we have added quite a few new metrics.
+You can try using those metrics with the new deploy functions.

+If you have any doubts, feel free to reach us at [fission slack](https://fission.io/slack)

 ## Want More?